 2012 Audi A3 Interior

-Interior quality isn’t an issue with the 2012 Audi A3.
+Reviewers are pleased with the interior of the 2012 Audi A3, which they say is upscale and practical.
 As with other Audi models, the A3’s interior is well-built.
 The industry, however, complains about two things.
 First, the Audi A3 is short on passenger space.
-Drivers who like the A3’s interior quality and performance may have to choose the Volkswagen GTI or Acura TSX simply because there isn’t enough space.
 Second, reviewers complain about Audi’s confusing control interface.

 - "Just as with other Audi interiors, the A3's cabin adopts an understated and classy design language.
 For the most part, materials are high quality, with metallic vent surrounds and knobs lending a decidedly upscale feel.
 There are a few more hard plastic elements than you'll find in other Audi models, however, but they are well textured to blend in seamlessly." -- Edmunds